Sienci-Labs/gsender/README.md

 * Zero-setting and Go Tos (with safe height)
 * 3D toolpath visualization (no machine connection required)
 * Probing in any direction plus safe continuity detection ensures no broken cutting tools
-* Built-in gadgets for surface probing, stock flattening, firmware editing, command navigation, and more
+* Built-in gadgets for stock flattening, stock rounding, XY squaring, axis movement tuning, firmware flashing, and more
-* Responsive screen design and workspace customizations including visualizer light and dark theme
+* Responsive screen design and workspace customizations including light and dark themes
 * File insight on load (feed range, spindle range, tools used, estimated cutting time, and overall, max, and min dimensions)
 * Feed override and active job status indicators
 * Fully exposed keyboard shortcuts for external keyboard/keypad control
-* Joystick support built-in for a variety of controllers
+* Gamepad support built-in for a variety of controllers
 * Safe height movements - accommodates machines with or without endstops
 * Homing cycle and quick-movement locations available for machines with homing hardware
 * Full spindle/laser support via manual control widgets, active alerting, and live overrides